dsaucez/SLICES/docs/sophianode.md

 kubernetes [[k8s](https://kubernetes.io)] or OpenShift [[Open-Shift](https://www.redhat.com/en/technologies/cloud-computing/openshift)].

 The radio clusters are specialized clusters built according to the specific needs of the partner.
 For example, the radio cluster of Inria is integrated in the R2LAB testbed [[R2LAB](https://r2lab.inria.fr)] to leverage its anechoic chamber.

 The network interconnection is granted by high speed programmable switches.
-To ease reproducibility and allow replication of the infrastructure by other parties, all the programmable switches follow the Facebook's Wedge 100 open design with 32 100BgE QSFP28 ports [[Wedge100](https://engineering.fb.com/2016/10/18/data-center-engineering/wedge-100-more-open-and-versatile-than-ever/)]
+To ease reproducibility and allow replication of the infrastructure by other parties, all the programmable switches follow the Facebook's Wedge 100 open design with 32 100Gbps QSFP28 ports[[Wedge100](https://engineering.fb.com/2016/10/18/data-center-engineering/wedge-100-more-open-and-versatile-than-ever/)]
 The SophiaNode uses Edge-Core Wedge100BF-32QS [[Wedge100BF-32QS](https://www.edge-core.com/productsInfo.php?cls=1&cls2=5&cls3=181&id=770)]
 and Wedge100BF-32X [[Wege100BF-32X](https://www.edge-core.com/productsInfo.php?id=335)]